 1. The bald eagle

-At the Bronx Zoo you can see bald eagles, a North American bird of prey well known for being the national symbol of the United States and appearing on the country's national coat of arms.
+At the Bronx Zoo you will be able to see bald eagles, a North American bird of prey well known for being the national symbol of the United States, appearing on the country's national coat of arms.

 They are characterized by their white feathered head and tail, brown body and large yellow beak, eyes and legs.